1.1 When the parties agree terms for us to provide Services and/or Deliverables to you, we will capture those terms in writing (the Order Form).

 14.6 The parties acknowledge and agree that our communication may be electronic, and that any communications sent electronically comply with any legal or contractual requirement that such communication be made in writing.

-14.7 Either party may assign, sub-license or otherwise transfer to any Affiliate the benefit of any of its rights under the Contract if it gives the other party reasonable prior written notice.
+14.7 We may assign, sub-license or otherwise transfer to any Affiliate the benefit of any of our rights under the Contract if we give you reasonable prior written notice.
 We may sub-contract our performance of any obligation under the Contract to any of our Affiliates without notice.
 This will not affect our performance obligations, nor liability to you in relation to the Contract.
 We will be responsible for any violation of our obligations hereunder by any such sub-contractor.
 Otherwise, neither party may assign, sub-license, subcontract or otherwise transfer to any third party any of its rights or obligations under the Contract without the other party’s prior written consent.

 14.8 If any provision of the Contract is held to be invalid or unenforceable, that portion will be construed in a manner consistent with the applicable law to reflect, as nearly as possible, the original intentions of the parties, and the remainder of the Contract will remain valid and enforceable.